The following team is working together to present the The West 18th Street Fashion Show on June 9, 2018.

 Originally drawn to fashion through modeling, Brooklynn is most passionate about directing fashion shows.
 Known as a consummate professional and creative business woman, Brooklynn works in the hospitality industry and is a force in the advancement of Kansas City’s fashion economy.

 New to the show, Paul Gutierrez serves as the Program and Events Coordinator at the Kansas City Museum, which is partnering with The West 18th Street Fashion Show to produce the event, to present a series of public programs, and to provide the designers access to the Museum’s collection of clothing, textiles, and costumes for research and inspiration.

 With the show since it’s inception, Peregrine navigates the narrative of the West 18th Street Fashion Show’s history and future, interlacing fashion and fine art.
-An internationally collected artist, Peregrine Honig can be found working in her studio or at Birdies or All Is Fair.
+An internationally collected artist, Peregrine Honig can be found working in her studio or at Birdies.

 Alexis is a numbers person first and foremost, having spent the vast majority of her career at two financial institutions.
 Now she brings her spreadsheet acumen as well as her sense of style to the The West 18th Street Fashion Show as co-owner of Birdies.

 Director of Photographer

 Jeff Evrard is a Kansas City-based photographer with a wide variety of interests including lifestyle, portrait, fashion, and dance photography.